Barbecan Non-Stop Secure EntranceTM

 For a short time during each passage of a pedestrian, two of the moving door panels are parallel - forming a detection chamber.
 During this brief time period, numerous threat sensors within the Barbecan entrance system determine if a weapon is present and if there is a positive threat indication.
 If there is, the forward progress of the Barbecan entrance system is stopped.
 At this point, in most scenarios the Barbecan entrance system will reverse and back the subject out of the entrance.

-Sensor technologies incorporated within a Barbecan secure entrance system, may include but are not limited to metal detectors, chemical, explosive, biological, and radiological sensors, as well as different scanning technologies including x-ray imaging and penetrating RF imaging such as (UWB) radar imaging or millimeter wave imaging.
+Sensor technologies incorporated within a Barbecan secure entrance system, may include but are not limited to metal detectors, chemical, explosive, biological, and radiological sensors, as well as different scanning technologies including x-ray imaging and penetrating RF imaging such as (UWB) radar imaging or millimeter/micro-wave imaging.
 Passive Millimeter Wave Imaging is especially promising as it operates while subjects walk past and can make threat determinations in less than 1/2 second.
 The Barbecan entrance system is a platform where threat sensors are included as required for specific applications.
 Airport secure area exits, for instance, do not require sensors.
 Just a fool-proof one-way door.

 Bullet Proof Panels